slamora/brackets-wiki/Brackets-JSDocs-Guidelines.md

 If you have the apify app installed, then you can use the [Brackets Apify extension](http://github.com/jbalsas/brackets-apify) to generate API Documentation on-the-fly for your local branch.

+The [Grunt Apify app](https://github.com/jbalsas/grunt-apify) is for automating the generation of API Docs.